- Home | CALI

 The CALI Excellence for the Future Award® program recognizes excellence achievement by law students in their studies The award is given to the student with the highest grade in the class as determined by the instructor or registrar

-- What are CALI Awards?
+- About CALI

 |